-2020 Director Compensation
+2021 Director Compensation

 The compensation committee makes recommendations to the Board with respect to the compensation level of directors, and the Board determines the directors' compensation.
-During 2020, the Company paid the non-employee directors the following cash compensation:
+During 2021, the Company paid the non-employee directors the following cash compensation:

 Non-Executive Director Fees Non-executive directors received an annual cash retainer in the amount of \$100,000.
 Non-Executive Chairman of the Board Fees The non-executive chairman of the Board received an additional annual cash fee of \$175,000.
 Vice Chair of the Board Fees The vice-chair of the Board received an additional annual cash fee of \$30,000.
-Audit Committee Fees The chairperson of the audit committee received an additional annual cash \$32,500, and each member received an additional annual cash fee of \$15, Compensation Committee Fees The chairperson of the compensation committee received an additional annual cash fee of \$22,500, and each member received an additional annual cash fee of \$12,500.
+Audit Committee Fees The chairperson of the audit committee received an additional annual cash fee of \$32,500, and each member received an additional annual cash fee of \$15,000.
+Compensation Committee Fees The chairperson of the compensation committee received an additional annual cash fee of \$22,500, and each member received an additional annual cash fee of \$12,500.
 Corporate Governance and Nominating Committee Fees The chairperson of the corporate governance and nominating committee received an additional annual cash fee of \$22,500, and each member received an additional annual cash fee of \$12,500.
 Compliance and Quality Committee Fees The chairperson of the compliance and quality committee received an additional annual cash fee of \$22,500, and each member received an additional annual cash fee of \$12,500.
-Cybersecurity Committee Fees The chairperson of the cybersecurity committee received an additional prorated annual cash fee of \$11,250, and each member received an additional prorated annual cash fee of \$6,250 for the period until May 7, 2020, when the committee's duties were assumed by the audit committee.
-Finance Committee Fees The members of the finance committee (including the chairperson) received an additional annual cash fee of \$15,000.
+Finance Committee Fees The members of the finance committee (including the chairperson until May 2021) received an additional annual cash fee of \$15,000.
+Effective May 2021, the annual cash fee for the chairperson of the finance committee was increased to \$22,500.